githubabcs/gh-abcs-actions/README.md

 # gh-abcs-actions
-The GitHub ABCs workflow templates
+- The GitHub ABCs actions training with workflow templates!